Getting your Trinity Audio player ready...

 Weird Nikki had finally joined us.
 Amused, she instantly inserted herself into the Jana drama.
 She had an uncanny talent for not being present when something happened, but once she had entered, it was like she had been there the whole time.
 Crazy!

-Are you getting an idea why she has the endearing title of weird?
+Maybe now it’s crystal clear why she has the endearing title of Weird?

 Weird Nikki looked over at me, smiling.
-I could tell she wanted to continue the conversation about Jana, but she knew I felt awkward.
-So she did what she was good at: she saved me from the situation.
+I could tell she wanted to keep talking about Jana, but she sensed my awkwardness.
+So she did what she always did best—rescued me.

-“Are we ready to fucking game or what?”
+“Are we ready to effing game or what?”

 Everyone regrouped in the gaming area.